-This planning proposal seeks to reduce the Foreshore Building Line (FBL) from 30m to 25m measured from the existing cadastral boundary adjacent to the Parramatta River.
-The FBL proposed will represent the boundary between the B4 Mixed Use zone and the RE1 Public Recreation zone for approximately 65% of the site's frontage adjacent to the river.
+The proposed FBL will represent the boundary between the B4 Mixed Use zone and the RE1 Public Recreation zone for approximately 65% of the site's frontage adjacent to the river.
 The remaining 35% has a greater setback to the river of approximately 65m, which is protected by the proposed RE1 zone for this area.
 This will provide for a variable setback of buildings to the river adjacent to an area of public open space.

-The existing FBL along the Parramatta River varies from 15m to 30m, with the 15m setback applied further west of the subject site, closer to the Parramatta CBD on the southern shore of the river.
-The FBL then widens to 30 metres on both sides of the river, including the subject site.
+The existing FBL along the length of Parramatta River in the Parramatta LGA varies from 15m to 30m with 30m being the predominant setback.
+Whilst there is a small portion of foreshore land further west of the subject site which is closer to the Parramatta CBD on the southern shore of the river with a 15m setback, the FBL widens to 30 metres on both sides of the river, including the subject site.
 The objectives of the FBL are to protect the visual amenity of the waterway and foreshore of Parramatta River as well as protect natural foreshore processes.
 The FBL also provides opportunities for providing continuous public access along the foreshore of the river.

 A reduction of the FBL from 30m to 25m on the subject site (as proposed) is considered to be capable of achieving these objectives, subject to the site and the foreshore area being suitably remediated and the mangrove area reinstated.
-A building setback greater than 25m would effectively be achieved over 35% of the site frontage at the river with the proposed area of public open space that would increase the protection of visual amenity of the foreshore and waterway of the Parramatta River.
+A building setback greater than 25m would effectively be achieved over 35% of the site frontage at the river with the proposed area of public open space that would increase the protection of visual amenity of the foreshore and waterway of the

-Furthermore, the proponent has undertaken further surveying of the MHWM, indicating that the site's cadastral boundary be extended further into the waterway.
-This additional survey information has not been relied upon as it has not been registered and amended to title.
+Parramatta River.
 However, should the survey of MHWM be registered, the cadastre would be updated on future LEP maps.
 The FBL for the site would then more closely represent a 30m setback.

-8.9 Heritage Impact
+Heritage Impact

-There are a number of heritage items listed under Parramatta LEP 2011 in the vicinity of the subject land as shown on the existing Heritage LEP map (refer to Part 4
+There are a number of heritage items listed under Parramatta LEP 2011 in the vicinity of the subject land as shown on the existing Heritage LEP map (refer to Figure 5 in Part 4 - Mapping).

-Mapping).
 This includes the mangroves located at the river foreshore adjacent to the subject site.
 This area is contaminated with asbestos and will need to be remediated.
 This will involve removal of contaminated soils and mangrove vegetation, restoration and revegetation.
 The mangroves are protected under the NSW Fisheries Management Act and are listed as a heritage item (Wetlands Parramatta River) under Parramatta LEP 2011.